-Chelan PUD will implement the measures in Section 4.1.1 through 4.1.6, as needed. in an effort to continue meeting the numeric criteria for TDG during all flows below 7Q10 levels, but only to the extent consistent with meeting survival standards as set forth in the Rocky Reach Anadromous Fish Agreement and Habitat Conservation Plan (HCP) and in the fish management plans contained within the Comprehensive Plan.
+Chelan PUD will implement the measures in Section 4.1.1 through 4.1.6, as needed, in an effort to continue meeting the numeric criteria for TDG during all flows below 7Q10 levels, but only to the extent consistent with meeting survival standards as set forth in the Rocky Reach Anadromous Fish Agreement and Habitat Conservation Plan (HCP) and in the fish management plans contained within the Comprehensive Plan.
 Chelan PUD shall submit to Ecology for review and approval, by April 1 of the year of implementation, a gas abatement plan (GAP) describing the anticipated use of these gas abatement measures, including new or improved information and technologies.
-The GAP shall be accompanied by an up-to-date operations plan, a fisheries management plan, physical monitoring plan (Section 4.1.1), and biological monitoring plan (Section 4.1.7).
-The measures in 4.1.1 - 4.1.6, the annual GAP, and compliance with the Section 401 certification are intended to serve as the Rocky Reach Project's portion of the Detailed Implementation Plan (DIP), which will satisfy requirements of the Total Maximum Daily Load for Total Dissolved Gas in the Mid-Columbia River and Lake Roosevelt.
+The GAP shall be accompanied by an up-to-date operations plan, a fisheries management plan, physical monitoring plan (Section 4.1.1), and biological monitoring plan (Section 401 certification are intended to serve as the Rocky Reach Project's portion of the Detailed Implementation Plan (DIP), which will satisfy requirements of the Total Maximum Daily Load for Total Dissolved Gas in the Mid-Columbia River and Lake Roosevelt.